 About 4 to 6 weeks after your petition is filed, a Section 341 Meeting of Creditors will be held.
 It is not conducted by a judge, but it is conducted by a bankruptcy trustee.
+There is a Section 341 Meeting of Creditors in both Chapter 13 and Chapter 7 cases.
 The trustee is always an attorney, and you must be at your hearing at the date and time that it is scheduled!
-It is very difficult to get a hearing rescheduled, but it can happen when there are extraordinary circumstances.
+It is difficult to get a hearing rescheduled, but it can happen when there are extraordinary circumstances.
 Your attorney is always with you at the Meeting of Creditors.

-At The Sellers Law Firm, our Montgomery bankruptcy lawyers will always make sure that you are prepared for your Section 341 Meeting of Creditors!
-All consultations are always free so please feel free to call us!
+At The Sellers Law Firm, our Montgomery, Selma, and Central Alabama bankruptcy lawyers will always make sure that you are prepared for your Section 341 Meeting of Creditors!
+Our phone lines are answered 24 hours a day, and all consultations are always free so please feel free to call us.
+We can usually meet with you within 24 hours!
 We have offices located in Montgomery, Selma, Greenville, and Troy.
-Please contact us at 334-LAWYERS (529-9377) or you may use the “text us” link or Contact Form on our website.
+Please contact us or text us at 334-LAWYERS (529-9377) or you may use the Contact Form on our website.
 Remember that doing nothing changes nothing so act today!